AsenaJs/Asena-cli/README.md

 Commands:

-asena-cli build    For building the project and preparing it for production deployment. asena-cli init    Creates a .asenarc.json file with default values (requires manual updates). asena-cli dev start    Builds the project and starts the output file in development mode.
+asena build    For building the project and preparing it for production deployment. asena init    Creates a .asenarc.json file with default values (requires manual updates). asena dev start    Builds the project and starts the output file in development mode.
 ```

 ### Build